The National Science and Media Museum is pleased to announce the programme, major partner, and sponsors for this year’s Bradford Science Festival.

 Live highlights of this year’s festival will include shows from Science Made Simple, including Music to Your Ears, where families can discover how our ears pick up sound and have a go at unusual ways of making sound and music, including the ultimate ‘hands-free’ instrument and one that can be played with a blowtorch.
 They will also be performing The XX Factor science show, where participants can meet amazing women from history who were pioneers in STEM but are mostly unheard of despite their achievements.
 Visitors can discover the groundbreaking work they did and meet the modern-day equivalents they inspired, with exciting demonstrations along the way.

 The festival will also welcome Dan Fox, sound artist, musician and installation creator.
 Dan will be showcasing two of his installations, the Thunder Sheet and Chladni Plate.
 Participants can hear amazing thunderous noises as sounds are played through this large metal plate, and then see how the Chladni Plate can create beautiful sand patterns that move and change using vibrations.

-Visitors can also experience Illumaphonium, a dynamic and interactive, multi-sensory music-making installation.
-Created by musician and inventor Michael Davis, the multi-player musical sculpture stands over three and a half meters tall with more than a hundred illuminated chime bars.
-Each bar responds to touch, with ever changing patterns of light and sound, spreading out like waves over the giant instruments surface, bringing people together into a fun and spontaneous music making experience.
+Visitors can also experience Illumaphonium, a dynamic and interactive, multisensory music-making installation.
+Created by musician and inventor Michael Davis, the multi-player musical sculpture stands over three and a half metres tall with more than a hundred illuminated chime bars.
+Each bar responds to touch, with ever-changing patterns of light and sound spreading out like waves over the giant instrument’s surface, bringing people together in a fun and spontaneous music-making experience.